Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Most of Churchill’s oil paints came from his “colourman” Willy Sax in Switzerland, whose role in the story is not missed.
 Having tried Sax’s oils, WSC quickly became devoted.
 Once Sax tempted him to try tempera instead of oils on a few works—surprising for this devoted oil painter.
 Churchill described tempera as “a most delightful medium, offering great possibilities both in roundwork and the finish of pictures.”
 But he soon returned to oils.
 In his famous essay, Painting as a Pastime, he compared oil painting to a military campaign:

 You have a medium at your disposal which offers real power, if you only can find out how to use it….
-You need not build downwards awkwardly from white paper to your darkest dark.
-You may strike where you please, beginning if you will with a moderate central arrangement of middle tones, and then hurling in the extremes when the psychological moment comes.
+You need not build downwards awkwardly from white paper to your darkest dark….
+Strike where you please, beginning if you will with a moderate central arrangement of middle tones, and then hurling in the extremes when the psychological moment comes.
 Lastly, the pigment itself is such nice stuff to handle (if it does not retaliate).

 In one of his letters to Sax he asks for “six tubes garance (Rose Madder), Rose Dorée or Pink Madder, two tubes Neutral Tint, four tubes Pale Violet Cobalt.”
 This reminds us of his dialogue with Field Marshal Alexander, painting together at Lake Como.
 “I always use just a touch of Rose Madder; do you use Rose Madder, Winston?”
 “But of course, Alex, I always use Rose Madder.”